andy489/Data_Structures_and_Algorithms/Trees/Introduction to Trees.md

 The diagram below illustrates this recursive definition of a tree.
 Using the recursive definition of a tree, we know that the tree below has at least four nodes, since each of the triangles representing a subtree must have a root.
 It may have many more nodes than that, but we do not know unless we look deeper into the tree.

 ![](https://bradfieldcs.com/algos/trees/introduction/figures/tree-definition-recursive.png)

+Recursion basically is reducing something in a self similar manner.
+This recursive property of tree will be used everywhere in all implementation and uses of tree.

+In a valid tree with N nodes there will be exactly N-1 links/edges.
+All nodes except the root node will have exactly 1 incoming edge.